LibreCAD/docs/guides/completion.rst

     - Page number
     - Paper size
     - Name of organization
-    - Name of Draftsperson, Approvers, etc
+    - Name of draftsperson, approvers, etc
     - Others as required

+.. _printPreview:

 Print Preview Window
 --------------------

 LibreCAD's **Print Preview** displays the drawing on a virtual piece of paper.
-It allows adjustments to the drawing and paper prior to committing the drawing to paper.
+It allows adjustments to the layout prior to committing the drawing to paper.
 Open the print preview window by clicking the **Print Preview** icon |icon02| or selecting **File -> Print Preview**:

 .. figure:: /images/doohickeyPrintPreview.png
     :align: center